-Phalguni River Lodge is set on a picturesque hillock, with a view of the Gurupura River with coconut grooves and areca plantations on its banks, the 370- acre Phalguni River Lodge is a cultural retreat and an engaging stopover.
+Phalguni River Lodge is set on a picturesque hillock, with a view of the Gurupura River with coconut grooves and areca plantations on its banks, the 370- acre Pilikula Nisargadhama is a cultural retreat and an engaging stopover.
 One of the main attraction picturesque Pilikula Golf Club adjacent to the resort.

 Click to the Image for large view